Deconstructing Climate Change: Six factors that show it’s a global mind conditioning

 In 2019, Greta Thunberg became the poster child of climate change activism.
 In her speeches, she blames climate change on capitalists, although she still uses airplanes, cars, and air conditioning in her home, along with the comforts of modern “capitalist life.”

-The bottom line, the world will end, and there’s nothing we can do but be right with God
+The bottom line is that the world will end, and there’s nothing we can do but be right with God